Distinguishing attack

 In cryptography, a distinguishing attack is any form of cryptanalysis on data encrypted by a cipher that allows an attacker to distinguish the encrypted data from random data.
 Modern symmetric-key ciphers are specifically designed to be immune to such an attack.
 In other words, modern encryption schemes are pseudorandom permutations and are designed to have ciphertext indistinguishability.
 If an algorithm is found that can distinguish the output from random faster than a brute force search, then that is considered a break of the cipher.

-A similar concept is the known-key distinguishing attack, whereby an attacker knows the key and can find a structural property in cipher, where the transformation from plaintext to ciphertext is not random.
+A similar concept is the known-key distinguishing attack, whereby an attacker knows the key and can find a structural property in the cipher, where the transformation from plaintext to ciphertext is not random.

 Overview

 To prove that a cryptographic function is safe, it is often compared to a random oracle.
-If a function would be a random oracle, then an attacker is not able to predict any of the output of the function.
+If a function were a random oracle, then an attacker is not able to predict any of the output of the function.
 If a function is distinguishable from a random oracle, it has non-random properties.
 That is, there exists a relation between different outputs, or between input and output, which can be used by an attacker for example to find (a part of) the input.